Glossary of Human Resources Management and Employee Benefit Terms

 Does this position protect the company from risk?

-This step should not be completed with just the executive team—you should interview and discuss roles with department heads and managers to get their input.
-This will help you avoid any oversights.
+This isn't a step the executive team can complete on their own—you should interview and discuss roles with department heads and managers to get their input to help you avoid any oversights.

-Understand your total cost of workforce, which is the full report of labor and overhead costs that go toward your employees.
+Understand the total cost of your workforce, which equals the full report of labor and overhead costs that go toward your employees.
 The total cost of workforce helps you determine how the changes you make will affect your business financially.

-After you’ve implemented your rightsizing plan by hiring new personnel or letting others go, it’s unlikely that everything will run smoothly out of the gate.
-You’ll probably need to make adjustments along the way, especially if your plan causes a rise in employee turnover.
+Even after you’ve implemented your rightsizing plan by hiring new personnel or letting others go, it’s unlikely that everything will run smoothly out of the gate.
+You’ll probably need to make adjustments along the way, especially if your plan causes a drop in employee morale.

 Eliminating procedural redundancies